Groundbreaking Ceremony Shovels, Hard Hats & Keepsakes

 Unlike a ribbon cutting, which celebrates a completed building, a groundbreaking happens before construction begins.
 The ceremonial shovel is the centerpiece, and most organizations keep the personalized spade afterward as a display piece in a lobby or boardroom.

-| Finish | Personalization | Look | Best For |
+| Shovel | Blade Personalization | Look | Best For |

 |---|---|---|---|

-| Gold plated | Black or tone-on-tone engraving, or a vinyl decal on the blade | Highest-shine, executive | Premier and milestone events |
+| Gold-plated flat | Direct engraving or a vinyl decal | Highest-shine, executive | Flagship and milestone groundbreakings |

-| Custom painted | Vinyl decal on the blade; silver plate, embedding, or vinyl wrap on the stem | Matched to your brand colors | Full brand matching and on-brand photos |
+| Custom-painted D-handle | Vinyl decal only | Matched to your brand colors | Full brand matching and on-brand photos |

 How Does a Ceremonial Shovel Compare to a Standard Shovel?

 A standard hardware-store shovel is built only to move dirt, while a ceremonial shovel is designed to be seen, photographed, and kept.
-The ceremonial version uses show-quality chrome, gold plating, or custom paint, takes personalization such as embedding, engraving, vinyl, and custom metal plates, and is finished as a display piece rather than a disposable tool.
+The ceremonial version uses show-quality chrome, gold plating, or custom paint, takes personalization such as embedding, engraving, vinyl decals, and metal plates, and is finished as a display piece rather than a disposable tool.
 For a groundbreaking that doubles as a branding and press moment, the ceremonial shovel is the piece guests remember.

 Why Choose a Custom Ceremonial Shovel?